 This page should be cited as:

-Department of Environment and Science, Queensland (2021) A Field Guide to Assessing Australia’s Tropical Riparian Zones through the National Action Plan for Salinity and Water Quality (Tropical Rapid Appraisal of Riparian Condition (TRARC)), WetlandInfo website, accessed 1 February 2023.
+Department of Environment, Science and Innovation, Queensland (2021) A Field Guide to Assessing Australia’s Tropical Riparian Zones through the National Action Plan for Salinity and Water Quality (Tropical Rapid Appraisal of Riparian Condition (TRARC)), WetlandInfo website, accessed 1 February 2024.
 Available at: https://wetlandinfo.des.qld.gov.au/wetlands/resources/tools/assessment-search-tool/a-field-guide-to-assessing-australia-s-tropical-riparian-zones-through-the/